brightcove/hot-shots/README.md

 * `bufferFlushInterval`: If buffering is in use, this is the time in ms to always flush any buffered metrics. `default: 1000`
 * `telegraf`:    Use Telegraf's StatsD line protocol, which is slightly different than the rest `default: false`

-All StatsD methods other than event have the same API:
+All StatsD methods other than event and close have the same API:
 * `name`:       Stat name `required`
 * `value`:      Stat value `required except in increment/decrement where it defaults to 1/-1 respectively`
 * `sampleRate`: Sends only a sample of data to StatsD `default: 1`